rieckpil/progmot/content/post/one-year-course-release.md

 As a result, many companies adjust the prices for their products and services to the purchase power of each country.
 This way the relative costs for a product (e.g. 5% of the median monthly salary) should be the same for everyone.

-I didn't have the PPP setup from day one.
-In the beginning, several potential customers asked for it.
-The only excuse I had back then was that my eCommerce provider did not support something out-of-the-box.
+In the early days of the course, several potential customers asked for coupon codes because the price was too high for them.
+Back then excuse for not integrating automatic price adjustments was that my eCommerce provider did not support something out-of-the-box.

 After some investigation I came across a [small library from Robin Wieruch](https://github.com/rwieruch/purchasing-power-parity) that helped me integrate purchase power parity (PPP) with some additional coding effort on my end.